iraiosub/riboseq-flow/README.md

 3. Create a samplesheet `samplesheet.csv` with information about the samples you would like to analyse before running the pipeline.
 It has to be a comma-separated file with 2 columns, and a header row as shown in the example below.

-**Note:** Only single-end read data can be used as input; if you used paired-end sequencing make sure the correct read is used fro the analysis.
+**Note:** Only single-end read data can be used as input; if you used paired-end sequencing make sure the correct read is used for the analysis.

 ```
 sample,fastq